|

 The great caravan had camped beside one of the water stations

-that punctuated the route East.
+that punctuated the route to the East.
 Faramir had spent a comfortable

 but wakeful night under canvas, soothed by the familiar sound